-Unfortunately there is no definite answer to that question.
-But if the statistics above make the opportunity to purchase more liability insurance coverage appealing to you, it’s important to consider your options.
+Unfortunately there is no definitive answer.
+But having more liability insurance coverage is never a bad thing.
 Two common choices are excess liability insurance and a personal umbrella policy.

-Underlying policies are important because most umbrellas will only cover such a policy if certain rules are met.
-Examples of such rules typically include the financial strength rating of the insurance company from which you purchased the underlying policy and the limits of insurance included on that policy.
+Most umbrellas will only cover underlying policies if certain rules are met.
+An example might be in relation to the financial strength of the insurance company that holds the underlying policy and the coverage limits of that policy.

-Say you decide to purchase a $1 million umbrella policy and the umbrella provider specifies that it will cover your homeowner’s policy provided it includes a personal liability limit of at least $300,000.
-You currently have $300,000 personal liability on your homeowner’s policy and show a copy of it to the umbrella provider as proof.
-A few months after the umbrella policy takes effect, you call your homeowner’s insurance company and request that your personal liability limit be lowered to $100,000 to lower your premium.
+You currently have $300,000 of personal liability on your homeowners policy and show a copy of it to the umbrella provider as proof.
+A few months after the umbrella policy takes effect, you call your homeowners insurance company and request that your personal liability limit be lowered to $100,000 to lower your premium.